peterjmarko/llm-narrative-framework/docs/REPLICATION_GUIDE.template.md

 The framework supports three distinct research paths: direct, methodological, and conceptual replication.

-**Path 1: Direct Replication (Computational Reproducibility)** To ensure computational reproducibility of the original findings, researchers should use the static data files and randomization seeds included in this repository.
-This path validates that the framework produces the same statistical results.
+**Path 1: Direct Replication (Methodological Reproducibility)** To maximize methodological alignment with the original study, researchers should use the static data files included in this repository. **Important:** The original study did not employ randomization seeds for query generation.
+While temperature=0.0 was used to minimize LLM response variance, exact computational reproducibility is not achievable due to inherent API non-determinism.
+This path enables methodological reproducibility—validating that the framework produces statistically equivalent results using the same experimental design and data.

 **Path 2: Methodological Replication (Testing Robustness)** To test the robustness of the findings, researchers can use the framework's automated tools to generate a fresh dataset from the live Astro-Databank (ADB).
 The instructions below detail this workflow, which is organized into four main stages.